matekdev/opengl-model-viewer/README.md

 # OpenGL Model Viewer

-A simple OpenGL Model Viewer written in C++ to get familiar with OpenGL and the libraries used within this project.
-This project serves a great reference to anyone interested in learning graphics programming.
+A simple OpenGL Model Viewer written in C++ to get familiar with OpenGL and imgui

 ![Preview](imgs/preview1.gif)